MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/illustrating-network-traffic-flows.md

 using industry or proprietary protocols, follow these guidelines.
 Always include a legend that explains the visual conventions.

-## Use the Microsoft brand color palette
+## Use colors carefully

 Use
 a consistent color, such as white, gray, or a light accent color, for important elements in the network diagram.
-Accentuate with additional brand and accent colors.
+Accentuate with additional colors.
 Text, graphics, and lines should contrast with the background to support people with limited vision.
-To learn more, see the [](https://microsoft.sharepoint.com/teams/BrandCentral/Guidelines/MS_color_and_accessibility_Oct2014.pdf "PDF guidelines for brand colors")[brand color guidelines](https://microsoft.sharepoint.com/teams/BrandCentral/Pages/The-Microsoft-brand-Core-elements-Color.aspx "Color guidelines on Brand Central site").
-(This site requires Microsoft network access.)

 ## Use consistent text formatting

 Use sentence-style capitalization.
 To learn more, see [Capitalization](/style-guide/capitalization).

-Use fonts from the Segoe font family.
-To learn more, see [Using type](/style-guide/text-formatting/using-type/).

 ## Represent communication with arrows, lines, and labels